US judge bars deportations under Trump travel ban

 The order barred U.S. border agents from removing anyone who arrived in the U.S. with a valid visa from Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.
 It also covered anyone with an approved refugee application.

-Homeland Security said those travelers "were inconvenienced while enhanced security measures were implemented.
-These individuals went through enhanced security screenings and are being processed for entry to the United States, consistent with our immigration laws and judicial orders."

-But the detention of the travelers caused a great deal of confusion.

-"Realistically, we don't even know if people are going to be allowed onto the planes," said ACLU lawyer Lee Gelernt.
+"Realistically, we don't even know if people are going to be allowed onto the planes," ACLU lawyer Lee Gelernt said.
 "This order would protect people who they allow to come here and reach U.S. soil."

+DHS said the court ruling would have no effect on the overall executive action.

+"President Trump's Executive Orders remain in place — prohibited travel will remain prohibited, and the U.S. government retains its right to revoke visas at any time if required for national security or public safety," according to the DHS statement.

 Some foreign nationals who were allowed to board flights before the order was signed Friday had been detained at U.S. airports, told they were no longer welcome.
 The DHS official who briefed reporters by phone said 109 people who were in transit on airplanes had been denied entry and 173 had not been allowed to get on their planes overseas.